Ahmed-Ismail-M/storeFront/README.md

 ## Steps to start the app

 ### 1. DB Creation and Migrations
+- 'npm run create' will create test database

-- npm run migrate' will create tables in the dev env and will create test database for test env.
-Note that this command will run once
+- npm run migrate' will create tables in the dev env and test env.

 ### 2. Testing